How Do I Access a Prescription?

 In addition to the requirements listed above, certain steps must be followed in order for a person to qualify for aid-in-dying medication.
 The average length of time between requesting and receiving a prescription is between 15 days to three months and requires at least two doctor visits.
 Therefore, it is important for individuals to talk to their doctors early to see whether the doctor is willing to write a prescription.
 We encourage everyone to begin this conversation now.

 As a result of the settlement in Gideonse v.
-Brown, et al, non-residents may now obtain medical aid in dying in Oregon.
+Brown, et al and the subsequently passed HB2279 which removes all residency restrictions in the Oregon Death with Dignity Act, non-residents may now obtain medical aid in dying in Oregon.
 However, due to the newness of this change, as well as a variety of other legal considerations, Compassion & Choices recommends proceeding with care:

 Oregon Introduction to Medical Aid in Dying